COVID UPDATE - SUMMER 2022

 BREAKS AND LUNCH

 Breaks and lunch are held outdoors in the shade.
 Additionally, breaks and lunch will occur within individual cohorts spaced 6 feet apart - cohorts will not be allowed to mix and/or meet during breaks or lunch.
 There are two nutrition breaks and a lunch break every day.
 Students must bring a sack lunch with them every day as well as a water bottle with their name clearly written on it.
 A large water bottle is especially important to avoid the use and touching of water fountains.
 Teachers cannot purchase food for students.
 There is no microwave or refrigerator.
 We do not allow any personal electronic devices during the breaks or lunch (including but not limited to smart phones, handheld electronic gaming devices, etc.) There is no snack shack this year for the campers and use of the vending machines is not allowed so please make sure your child has enough food with them for the day.

-It is understood that the students will be dismissed to use the bathroom one at a time for safety reasons.
+It is understood that the students will be dismissed to use the bathroom for safety reasons.
 Younger students will be escorted to the bathroom by a socially distanced staff member.
 Students agree to behave themselves while in the bathroom and not deface or vandalize the restrooms in any way.
-Only one student is allowed in the bathroom at a time.

 Students may not deface or vandalize the facilities in any way.
 Vandalism will result in suspension from the camp and additional fees to cover the damages.